iLib-js/ilib-es6/README.md

 Using Factories
 ---------------

-Factory classes in ilib now have a regular version that switches between synchronous and asynchronous depending on the value of the "sync" property in the options, and the asynchronous-only version.
-The async version of the factory always has "Async" at the end of the name.
+Factory functions in ilib now have two types: a regular version that switches between synchronous and asynchronous depending on the value of the "sync" property in the options, and the asynchronous-only version.
+The async version of the factory always has an "Async" suffix at the end of the name.

 ```javascript
 import CalendarFactory, {CalendarFactoryAsync} from 'ilib-es6/lib/CalendarFactory';